HamedGhaneS/HamedGhaneS/README.md

 ### 🧠 About Me

-I'm a Senior Postdoctoral Researcher at the University of Glasgow, working at the intersection of neuroscience, control engineering, and artificial intelligence.
-My journey uniquely combines over a decade of experience in Control Engineering with a deep fascination for understanding the human brain and cognitive mechanism.
+I'm a Postdoctoral Researcher at the University of Glasgow, working at the intersection of neuroscience, control engineering, and artificial intelligence.
+My journey uniquely combines over a decade of experience in Control Engineering with a deep fascination for understanding the human brain and cognitive mechanisms.

 - 🔬 Currently developing BCI systems using EEG, EMG, and ECG to study sensorimotor decision-making
 - 🎓 PhD in Control Engineering with expertise in nonlinear dynamics